DeveloperSwastik/Data-Structure-Algorithm/README.md

 # Data Structures and Algorithms

-This repository contains implementations of various data structures and algorithms in [programming language] for educational and reference purposes.
+This repository contains implementations of various data structures and algorithms in C programming language for educational and reference purposes.

 ## Table of Contents